 Whether you’re shopping for condo insurance or even rental insurance, at some point we’ll ask you how much you need for your contents coverage.
 Don’t worry, you’re not the only person who is stumped by this very common home insurance question.
 What we’re really asking for is how much insurance you would need to replace all of your belongings and stuff in your home.
+See below to learn more about content insurance and coverage.

 Think of everything that you own in your home.
 This can include: